Sewer connection on Bornholmstraat replaced successfully

 Practice round

-Over the past six months, we have conducted various studies together with the contractor, finalized the design, drawn up a plan of action, and tested the 'emptying' of the pressure pipe.
-By practicing buffering and 'emptying' the pipe at Bornholmstraat, we knew exactly what we had to do and what we had to coordinate with the three owners of the (complex) underlying pressure sewer system: the Municipality of Groningen, the Hunze & Aa's Water Board, and our own water board.
-We worked closely with them on this as well.
+Over the past six months, we conducted various studies together with the contractor, finalised the design, drew up an action plan, and tested the 'emptying' of the pressure pipe.
+By practising buffering and 'emptying' the pipe at Bornholmstraat, we knew exactly what we had to do and what we had to coordinate with the three owners of the complex underlying pressure sewer system: Groningen Council, the Hunze & Aa's Water Authority, and our own water authority.
+We also worked closely with them on this.

 Reason